theupdateframework/taps/tap1.md

 # What belongs in a successful TAP?

-Each TAP should have the following parts:
+Each TAP SHOULD have the following parts:

 1. *Preamble* -- [RFC 822](https://tools.ietf.org/html/rfc822) style headers containing meta-data about the TAP, including the TAP number, a short descriptive title (limited to a maximum of 44 characters), the names, and optionally the contact info for each author, etc.